popolo-project/popolo-spec/specs/index.md

 <h1 id="history">7.
 Change history</h1>

+* 2014-06-14: Add a classification property to the Motion class.
 * 2014-06-14: Add organization and context properties to the VoteEvent class.
 * 2014-06-14: Add a result property to the VoteEvent class.
 * 2014-06-06: Rename the property `party` to `group` in the Vote class.